actionhero/www.actionherojs.com/tutorials/logging.md

 log("the params were", "info", data.params); // you can log objects too
 ```

 Note that you can set a `level` which indicates which level (and those above it) you wish to log per transport.
+Each logger in Actionhero has it's own level.
+That means that each logger (eg a file or the console - STDERR and STDOUT) will ignore or print messages it chooses to be relevant.
+By default, `info` and above messages are shown while `debug` messages are not shown.
+If you are using the default logger config in `./src/config/logger.ts` (see below), you can use `process.env.LOG_LEVEL` to change the level that both the default console and file logger log at. e.g.: `LOG_LEVEL=debug npm run dev` would run development mode with the log level increased to `debug` and you would see the previously ignored `debug` log messages.

 - The default log levels are: `emerg: 0, alert: 1, crit: 2, error: 3, warning: 4, notice: 5, info: 6, debug: 7`.
 - Logging levels in winston conform to the severity ordering specified by RFC5424: severity of all levels is assumed to be numerically ascending from most important to least important.